 |71% of arrays||

 |Writes||30% of arrays||

 79% of arrays

-To better understand what is really going on let’s plot the IOPS and the throughput on the same graph.
-Figures 4 and 5 shows the distribution of IOPS by IO size and the distribution of throughput by IO size across all our customers’ FlashArrays globally.
+To better understand what is really going on, let’s plot the IOPS and the throughput on the same graph.
+Figures 4 and 5 show the distribution of IOPS by IO size and the distribution of throughput by IO size across all our customers’ FlashArray devices globally.
 Figure 4 is writes and Figure 5 is reads.

 Figure 4.
 Distribution of write IO sizes and write throughput sizes across all customer arrays.